Learn More About Our Clubs & Organizations

 Stonehill Musical Theatre Club (SMTC)

 The Stonehill Musical Theatre Club (SMTC) is a student-run organization that welcomes students who are interested in acting, singing, dancing and even set crew.
-SMTC puts on a musical every school year and performs at other events on campus such as Relay for Life.
+SMTC puts on a musical every school year and performs a cabaret at the end of each year.

 Surround Sound

-The first and only co-ed a cappella group at Stonehill tackling all kinds of artists and genres, from The Chainsmokers to Broadway Musicals.
+The first and only co-ed a cappella group at Stonehill tackling all kinds of artists and genres, from Stevie Wonder to Hozier.
 We promise to give you an earful of melodious harmony as well as entertain you with our wonderful senses of humor and stunning charm.

 College Democrats